 13. Tourism: a tool for sustainable development in developing countries

 Learning and teaching

 The module will be delivered through a weekly series of 1.5 hour lectures and 1.5 hour seminars.
-Lectures will provide information and present academic problems appropriate to the topic under consideration.
-Seminars will offer students opportunities for discussion and activities in small groups and at whole class level, including presentations, short writing exercises and reflections, usually on the topics covered in the lecture of the same week.
+Lectures will deliver information and present academic problems appropriate to the topic under consideration.
+Seminars will provide students with opportunities for discussion in small groups and at whole class level, presentations, short writing exercises and reflection, usually on the topics covered in the lecture of the same week.
 Learning materials and opportunities will also be made available on WebLearn, which will also be an important means of communication between students and between students and tutors, especially via a blog maintained by each student.